Can you get pregnant on your period?

 When is the best time to get pregnant?

 The NHS recommends that women who are trying to conceive should have sex every two to three days without any contraception.
-If you’re under 40 and you’re having sex regularly without contraception, there’s an eight in 10 chance you’ll get pregnant within one year.
+If you’re under 40 and you’re having sex regularly without contraception, there’s an 8 in 10 chance you’ll get pregnant within one year.

 Other tips for women trying to conceive include: